-The new Cleveleys weekly market began on Wednesday 29 August 2018, for fourteen consecutive weeks.
-Come and take a look!
+The new Cleveleys weekly market began on Wednesday 29 August 2018, and the trial has now ended.

 New Venue for Cleveleys Weekly Market Trial Period

 Permission has been granted for Cleveleys weekly market to be held on Derby Road Car Park on weeks when the weather is too bad to use the Plaza.
 That’s the one opposite the bus station, next to the British Legion, off Rough Lea Road.
 It’s not far from the promenade or town centre.

 The initial plan was that for the rest of the 2018 trial the market would take place at the Plaza or at the car park, depending on the weather on the day.
 However, as press releases had been issued around the Derby Rd car park, Wyre Council decided to keep it there for the remainder of 2018.
 Stall holders are only insured up to a certain level of wind speed, so on days when it’s anything above a safe level the market will be cancelled.

 Enjoy Cleveleys Weekly Market

 Cleveleys weekly market has operated for a few weeks now, and it’s starting to get into its stride.

 Although the promenade is always going to be a difficult spot for it, Wednesday’s have been reasonably kind, and most stalls have managed to set up.
 The number of traders is slowly growing and it’s a lively sight to greet people who pass by.

 Reports are that the town centre is much busier than normal on market day, so early progress is very encouraging.
 The owner of the Elegant Touch clothing store got in touch last week to explain how his initial concerns had been unfounded.
 Not only that, he’s spoken to his neighbouring retailers and they have all experienced an increase in trade on the days when the market has taken place.

 Take a look at these photos which were taken on Wednesday 12 September.
 (Click/swipe from left to right)